 First off, if the container is bulging or swollen, something went wrong in the production process, and you should throw the juice out.

-Now pour some juice to a transparent glass so you can see the liquid clearly.
+Now pour some juice into a transparent glass so you can see the liquid clearly.
 First, take a close look at the liquid and make sure it has the usual color and there are no signs of mold or any sediment.

 Next on our checklist is taste.
 If everything up to this point seems to be perfectly fine with the liquid, it’s time to drink a little.
 If it tastes fizzy or reminds you of alcohol, discard it.
 Given that the taste is okay, feel free to use it.